Blue banner with white text reading Research and Scholarship Advisory Committee Calls for Proposals

 Students must indicate a faculty mentor on the form; the faculty mentor is expected to formally approve the application through the electronic portal.

 We recognize that conferences send acceptance at different times, therefore there is no hard deadline for submission of proposals.
 However, after committee review and approval, commitments to fund will be granted on a first come, first serve basis.
 Therefore, students should apply as soon as possible after they receive organization/society/conference acceptance.
 Funds are ordinarily distributed on a reimbursement basis following processes used by the university Travel Office.
-All expenses, following travel, must be fully reconciled prior to the end of the fiscal year (by no later than June 30, 2024).
+All expenses, following travel, must be fully reconciled prior to the end of next fiscal year (by no later than June 30, 2025).

 Further Information

-For questions, please contact Professor C. Michele Thompson thompsonc2@southernct.edu.
+For questions, please contact Professor C. Michele Thompson thompsonc2@southernct.edu .

 Please note that awardees are responsible for completing the University/State required Travel Authorization and associated paperwork within the required timeframe to be reimbursed.